We are now accepting Form 941 for Q1, 2025. E-File Now!

 • Qualified small business payroll tax credit for increasing research activities

-You do not need to file a 941-X Form if your errors relate to the number of employees who received wages or
+You do not need to file a 941-X Form if your errors relate to the number of employees who received wages or Part 2 of Form 941.

 Completing a correction Form 941-X consists of 5 parts.
 You should use Form 941-X to correct any errors on a previously filed Form 941 or Form 941-SS.
-You will need to use a separate Form 941-X for each quarter that requires corrections.
+You will need to file a separate Form 941-X for each quarter that requires corrections.

 Part 1 - Selecting Adjusted employment tax return or a Claim